sangeetabhatia03/digital-disease-surveillance/README.md

 ## Data
 ### Ebola

-The first motivating example comes from the 2013–2016 West African Ebola epidemic.
+Our motivating example comes from the 2013–2016 West African Ebola epidemic.
 We will use two Ebola data sets:
 - curated ProMED and HealthMap records on the human cases of Ebola Virus Disease in West Africa;